awsdocs/aws-codepipeline-user-guide/doc_source/connections-bitbucket.md

 1. If the login page for Bitbucket displays, log in with your credentials and then choose to continue\.

 1. On the app installation page, a message shows that the AWS CodeStar app is trying to connect to your Bitbucket account\.
 Choose **Grant access**\.
-![\[Console screenshot showing request for access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/bitbucket-access-popup.png)![\[Console screenshot showing request for access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing request for access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. In **Bitbucket apps**, the connection ID for your new installation is displayed\.
 Choose **Connect**\.
 The created connection displays in the connections list\.
 ![\[Console screenshot showing request for access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/create-connection-bitbucket-app-ID.png)![\[Console screenshot showing request for access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing request for access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)